Some parts of this page may be machine-translated.

 In the nineteenth century, which was a dark and inflationary age in typography and type design, many compositors were encouraged to stuff extra space between sentences.
 Generations of twentieth-century typists were then taught to do the same, by hitting the spacebar twice after every period.
 Your typing as well as your typesetting will benefit from unlearning this quaint Victorian habit.
 As a general rule, no more than a single space is required after a period, a colon or any other mark of punctuation.
 Larger spaces (e.g., en spaces) are themselves punctuation.

-In 19th century typesetting, large spaces were used between sentences.
-In the 20th century, typists achieved the same effect by double-spacing.
-However, these methods are not compatible with modern typesetting.
-Even in the 21st century, we still encounter double-spaced text manuscripts, but when typesetting, we replace them with a single space instead of just flowing them in.
-The habits of typewriters and the rules of typesetting are completely different.
+In 19th-century typesetting, large spaces were left between sentences.
+Typists in the 20th century did the same thing with double spacing.
+Both are incompatible with modern typesetting.
+Even in the 21st century, we encounter text manuscripts with double spaces, but during typesetting, we replace them with a single space instead of leaving them as is.
+The habits of typewriters and the rules of typesetting are two different things.

 Bonus: Dotted Line

-When connecting table of contents and index items to their references with dotted lines, do not use middle dots or ellipses.
-In Japanese, it may feel natural to place the dots in the center of the characters, but in English, they should be placed on the baseline.
-In this case, it is better to have a moderate amount of spacing between the dots to avoid a cluttered appearance.
-Additionally, it is perfectly acceptable to not use dotted lines at all, and it is common to see typesetting that is not aligned with tabs.
+When connecting items and references in a table of contents or index with dotted lines, do not use middle dots or ellipses.
+In Japanese, there is a tendency to place dots in the center of the characters, but in Western languages, dots are placed on the baseline.
+If the density of the dots is too high, it can feel cluttered, so it is better to space them out appropriately.
+Additionally, there is no problem at all with not using dotted lines, and it is common to see typesetting that is not aligned with tabs.

 Main Reference Materials